Convex Chance-Constrained Programs with Wasserstein Ambiguity: Introduction

 To the best of our knowledge, the convexity results for either (\PDRCCL{}) or (\ODRCCL{}) with Wasserstein ambiguity do not exist in the existing literature to date.
 This is not surprising because~\cite{xie-2020-bicrit-approx} showed that it is strongly NP-hard to optimize over the feasible region of (\PDRCCL{}), if \(\mathcal{P}\) is centered around an empirical distribution of \(\xi\).
 In addition, for the same setting~\cite{xie-2019-distr-robus,chen-2018-data-driven,ji-2020-data-driven} derived mixed-integer conic representations for (\PDRCCL{}), implying a non-convex feasible region.
 This paper seeks to revise the choice of the reference distribution \(\Prob\), with regard to which (\PDRCCL{}) and (\ODRCCL{}) with Wasserstein ambiguity produce convex feasible regions.
-Our main results include: \begin{enumerate} \item For individual (\PDRCCL{}) with LHS uncertainty, we derive a convex and SOC representation if (i) the reference distribution \(\Prob\) of \(\mathcal{P}\) is Gaussian with a positive definite covariance matrix \(\Sigma \succ 0\) and (ii) the Wasserstein distance \(d_W\) in \eqref{eq:intro-wass-def} is defined through the norm \(\norm{\cdot} := \norm{\Sigma^{-1/2}(\cdot)}_2\).
-This result can be extended to a case where \(\Prob\) is radial~\cite{calafiore-2006-distr-robus}. \item For joint (\PDRCCL{}) with RHS uncertainty, we prove that the ensuing feasible region is convex if the reference distribution \(\Prob\) is log-concave and \(d_W\) is defined through a general norm.
+Our main results include: \begin{enumerate} \item For joint (\PDRCCL{}) with RHS uncertainty, we prove that the ensuing feasible region is convex if the reference distribution \(\Prob\) is log-concave.
 More generally, this result holds when \(\Prob\) is \(\alpha\)-concave with \(\alpha \geq -1\).
-In addition, we derive a block coordinate ascent algorithm for optimization models involving (\PDRCCL) and prove its convergence to global optimum. \item We extend the aforementioned convexity results for individual (\PDRCCL{}) with LHS uncertainty and joint (\PDRCCL{}) with RHS uncertainty to their optimistic counterparts (\ODRCCL{}). \end{enumerate} In addition, we summarize the main convexity results in the following table. \begingroup
+Furthermore, we derive a block coordinate ascent algorithm for optimization models involving (\PDRCCL) and prove its convergence to global optimum. \item For two-sided (\PDRCCL{}) with LHS uncertainty, we prove its convexity when the reference distribution \(\Prob\) is elliptical and star-unimodal.
+These conditions are tight in the sense that dropping either of them fails the convexity.
+Furthermore, we derive a family of second-order conic inner approximations for two-sided (\PDRCCL{}), bound their approximation error, and prove their asymptotic exactness. \item We extend the aforementioned convexity results for joint (\PDRCCL{}) with RHS uncertainty and two-sided (\PDRCCL{}) with LHS uncertainty to their optimistic counterparts (\ODRCCL{}). \end{enumerate} In addition, we summarize the main convexity results in the following table. \begingroup

 \endgroup